Table of Contents[Hide][Show]

 Like most major hotel companies, Hilton has a loyalty program called Hilton Honors.
-The Hilton Honors program provides a variety of benefits for its members, including the ability to earn and use points at any Hilton Property, the ability to fast track to elite status, late checkout and much more.
+The Hilton Honors program provides a variety of benefits for its members, including the ability to earn and use points at any Hilton Property, the ability to fast-track to elite status, late checkout, and much more.

-Here are a couple of articles that provide a comprehensive overview of the program and benefits of elite status.
+Here are a couple of articles that provide a comprehensive overview of the program and the benefits of elite status.

 If you aren’t a member of the Hilton Honors program yet, sign up.
 It’s free to join and only takes a few minutes to fill out the form.
 Here’s the link for Hilton Honors Registration.

 Hilton Award Chart

 Hilton no longer has a traditional award chart.
 What they now have is the Points Explorer Tool, which shows a range of the lowest and highest number of points redeemed at a particular property.
 To get the actual award pricing, you still need to go to Hilton’s website and search the specific dates you are looking to stay.

 About Hilton Hotels

 Hilton has over 6,000 properties in 100 countries, across 17 brands.
 Here is a list of all brands broken down by hotel segment.